 The trust is asked to ensure all sections of the Abstract form are completed and that information entered relates to cemetery operations e.g. number of graves sold and interments that have occurred in the financial, not calendar year.

-The abstract contains a statutory declaration, which is to be signed by three trust members and an authorised witness, prior to it being submitted.
+The abstract contains a statutory declaration, which is to be signed by two trust members (the current chairperson and one other current trust member) and an authorised witness, prior to it being submitted.

 Trusts with an annual income or expenditure of $250,000 up to $1 million (inclusive) are to have their financials reviewed in accordance with the Australian Auditing Standards on Review Engagement by a professionally recognised accountant.